International Day of Charity: Obaseki drums support for Benue flood victims, others — Daily Times Nigeria

 The United Nations Day of Charity is marked on September 5th every year.

-The day is set aside to recognize the role of philanthropy in the eradication of all forms of poverty and attending to the needs of the most vulnerable people.
+The day is set aside to recognise the role of philanthropy in the eradication of all forms of poverty and attending to the needs of the most vulnerable people.